Avalith/presentations/slides/phpfundamentals/slides.md

 # String Operators
-### There are two string operators.
-The first is the concatenation operator ('.'), which returns the concatenation of its right and left arguments.
-The second is the concatenating assignment operator ('.='), which appends the argument on the right side to the argument on the left side.
+### There are two string operators - ('.') and ('.=')
+<aside class="notes"> The first is the concatenation operator ('.'), which returns the concatenation of its right and left arguments.
+The second is the concatenating assignment operator ('.='), which appends the argument on the right side to the argument on the left side. </aside>
 ```
 $a = "Hello ";
 $b = $a .
 "World!"; // now $b contains "Hello World!"